Gaius Octavius Laenas

-Gaius Octavius Laenas was a Roman senator, who was active during the Principate.
-He was suffect consul in the second half of AD 33 as the colleague of Lucius Salvius Otho.
-Laenas was also curator aquarum, or overseer of the aqueducts and water supply of Rome from the death of Marcus Cocceius Nerva from about the year 33 to the year 38.
+Gaius Octavius Laenas was a Roman senator who was active during the Principate.
+He was suffect consul in the second half of AD 33, the colleague of Lucius Salvius Otho.
+Laenas was also curator aquarum, or overseer of the aqueducts and water supply of Rome, from the death of Marcus Cocceius Nerva about the year 33 to the year 38.